spacedevin/sd-webcheck/README.md

 Lets say that you want to check the website http://devin.la/blog This page uses the database, some libs, and some other stuff.
-Now lets say someone committed a change to one of the bases classes the broke this page.
+Now lets say someone committed a change to one of the base classes and broke the blog page.
-Looking for &lt;/html&gt;, we can know if we got a fatal error or not.
+By looking for &lt;/html&gt;, we can know if we got a fatal error or not.

 WebCheck accepts 3 config parameters